aklump/cloudy-tools/knowledge/pages/about/globals.md

 ## $CLOUDY_BASEPATH

 An absolute path, which is used to resolve relative paths.
 This can be set automatically or it will be detected automatically [see this page](@cloudy_basepath) for more info.

+## $CLOUDY_LOG

+Absolute path to a log file, if enabled.